Harsh-Pratap-Singh/leetcode/Readme.md

 first i converted it to vector,compute it then convert it back to LL.
 OR simple reverse it then skip if it is min then cur max.
 - Time complexity : O(n)
 - Space complexity : O(n)

+### 113th Problem
+**Difficulty : medium**
+Could have used 2 while loop but can also simply go through it in one loop,always select the highest value so it will be not change .
+- Time complexity : O(n)
+- Space complexity : O(1)